-Customers have indicated that they would like greater awareness of how we protect our systems and information from cyber-attacks.
+Customers have indicated that they would like to know more about how we protect their personal data and prevent and manage cyber-attacks on our information systems.

 We take cyber security extremely seriously and are committed to making sure we manage our systems securely.

-As a critical national infrastructure company, we have a responsibility to adhere to the Networking and Information Systems Directive to ensure that our systems that control the production and distribution of water are secure.
+As a Critical National Infrastructure company, we must also comply with the Networking and Information Systems Directive to make sure our systems that control the production and distribution of water are secure.

-The National Cyber Security Centre gives us updates on cyber security risks, the Centre for Protection of National Infrastructure updates us on terrorist activity, and the MetOffice gives us proactive weather updates because we are a Category 2 Responder under the Civil Contingencies Act.

-To reduce the risk to our cyber security, we will make sure that:
+To mitigate the risk associated with this area, we:

-- Information is protected to an appropriate level, based upon the impact of its disclosure, modification or loss: - We comply with all relevant information management legislation, regulations and standards: - Employees are trained about their responsibilities for cyber security, and that we expect them to take their legal and moral role seriously; - We manage the security of all computer systems and supporting infrastructure, through appropriate technical security controls; - We control information access through user names, passwords and system permission levels;

-- Security is an integral part of information systems, including segregation of duties, change control procedures and approval processes; - Information security events and weaknesses are formally managed, to allow timely corrective action to be taken; - We have processes to encrypt any appropriate data; - We protect critical information systems from the effects of major failures or disasters, by using appropriately resilient infrastructure; - Redundant equipment, media and papers are disposed of securely; - A robust cyber security culture is embedded right across the business, and led from the top, and - Our Board reviews and approves our cyber security policy.
+- Make sure information is protected to an appropriate level, based upon the impact of its disclosure, modification or loss. - Comply with all relevant information management legislation, regulations and standards. - Make sure that employees are trained and clear about their responsibilities around cyber security, and that we expect them to take their legal and moral role seriously. - Manage the security of all computer systems and supporting infrastructure through the implementation of appropriate technical security controls. - Control access, through the implementation of user names, passwords and system privileges. - Make sure that security is an integral part of information systems, including segregation of duties, change control procedures and approval processes. - Ensure information security events and weaknesses are formally managed, to allow timely corrective action to be taken. - Have processes to encrypt data, where appropriate. - Protect critical information systems from the effects of major failures or disasters, by deploying appropriately resilient infrastructure. - Ensure redundant equipment, media and papers are disposed of securely. - Use regular and up to date training to ensure a robust Cyber Security culture is embedded right across the business and is led from the top. - Ensure Board review and approval of the Cyber Security policy. - To assure this, we comply with ISO270001 for cyber security, liaise with the National Cyber Security Council to ensure that we are responding appropriately to new and emerging threats, and take action to reduce any risks identified by the regular external audits and independent security tests we will commission.

-Our information security policy states also that: "We prevent unauthorised access and damage to both business premises and information through physical controls like barriers and access cards.
-Buildings and equipment are appropriately protected from physical threats, and redundant equipment, media and papers are disposed of securely".
+For more information see our Information Security Policy Statement.